UTrace: Poisoning Forensics for Private Collaborative Learning: Background and Related Work

 \subsection{Related Work}

+We discuss related work on poisoning defenses and forensics, especially as it relates to PPML.

 \myparagraph{Poisoning Defenses} In response to poisoning attacks, an extensive body of work has emerged to harden the training process.
-Existing defenses can be broadly categorized into two groups: heuristic defenses and certified defenses.
+Existing defenses can be broadly categorized into heuristic defenses and certified defenses.
 Heuristic defenses typically leverage certain assumptions about the clean training data, or the nature of the poisoning attack \cite{diakonikolas_sever_2018,wang_neural_2019, SpectralSign, liu_fine-pruning_2018, peri_deep_2019, jagielski_manipulating_2021}.
-Some methods directly identify and remove malicious samples.
-Techniques considered by prior work include spectral analysis of sample gradients \cite{diakonikolas_sever_2018} or intermediate network activations \cite{SpectralSign}.
+Some methods directly identify and remove malicious samples, for instance using spectral analysis of sample gradients~\cite{diakonikolas_sever_2018} or intermediate network activations \cite{SpectralSign}.
 Other methods mitigate the impact of poisoning as a post-training step.
-Example techniques include pruning uninformative neurons \cite{liu_fine-pruning_2018} or training on randomized labels \cite{heng_selective_2023} followed by clean fine-tuning.
+Example techniques include pruning uninformative neurons \cite{liu_fine-pruning_2018} or training on randomized labels followed by clean fine-tuning \cite{heng_selective_2023}.

 Certified defenses provide provable guarantees on the stability of classifier predictions subject to small changes to the training set within some perturbation model.
 These defenses produce a certificate specifying a lower bound on the dataset perturbation required for a certain decrease in test accuracy.
-Currently, most certified methods work by training a large ensemble of models along with some transformation to the training data \cite{wang_certifying_2020,jia_intrinsic_2020,chen_framework_2020,levine_deep_2021,wang_improved_2022,rezaei_run-off_2023,zhang_pecan_2024}.
-Other works achieve certification through a careful analysis of a particular learning algorithm \cite{rosenfeld_certified_2020, gosch_provable_2024, sosnin_certified_2024}.
-For example, \cite{sosnin_certified_2024} maintains parameter-space bounds during training, and \cite{rosenfeld_certified_2020} derives a closed-form certificate for linear regression under label-flipping attacks.
+Most certified methods work by training a large ensemble of models under a random transformation to the training data \cite{jia_intrinsic_2020,chen_framework_2020,levine_deep_2021,rezaei_run-off_2023,zhang_pecan_2024}, while other works achieve certification through a careful analysis of a particular learning algorithm \cite{rosenfeld_certified_2020, sosnin_certified_2024}.
+However, certified defenses face significant limitations in secure settings, when data is encrypted.
+In such cases, the underlying assumptions of the defenses, such as the expectation that large perturbations will be detected by visual inspection, may not hold, thereby reducing their practical applicability.
+In the collaborative learning setting, Chaudhari et al. propose the use of model ensembles to mitigate poisoning attacks in the secure setting~\cite{chaudhari_safenet_2022}.
+While this approach can mitigate certain classes of poisoning attacks, particularly those that induce significant model divergence, it remains vulnerable to more subtle or distributed attacks.